ROH Women's World Championship: History

 In early 2022, during the hiatus, then-ROH Women's World Champion Purrazzo was booked for the Multiverse of Matches at WrestleCon, which happened to be when the Supercard of Honor XV event was later scheduled for April 1, 2022.
 Purrazzo was unable to attend the latter event.
 At Supercard of Honor XV, Mercedes Martinez defeated Willow Nightingale to become the Interim ROH Women's World Champion and earned the opportunity to face lineal champion Purrazzo in a unification match at a later date.
-On the May 4, 2022 episode of Dynamite, Martinez defeated Purrazzo to become the undisputed ROH Women's World Champion.
+On the May 4, 2022, episode of Dynamite, Martinez defeated Purrazzo to become the undisputed ROH Women's World Champion.
+(Prior Mercedes Martinez was also familiar with the ROH Women's division having her first run wrestling in the division throughout years 2006 to 2007 making her a veteran.)

+On September 15, 2024 Athena became the longest reigning ROH women's champion & ROH title holder of all time as a woman surpassing Samoa Joe's reign as ROH World Champion at 645 days by holding the ROH Women's World Championship for 646 days.
+(Prior to her reign Athena also wrestled in the Women of Honor division throughout years 2013 to 2015.)

+In January 2025 the title was defended in Japan at World Wonder Ring Stardom by Athena who retained the title while there.

+On February 17, 2025, Athena hit a new landmark as Ring of Honor Women's World Champion, passing the 800-day mark as champion.

+On May 29, 2025, Athena hit another milestone as ROH Women's World Champion by hitting 900 days as champion.

+On September 5, 2025 Athena hit a fourth Milestone as ROH Women's World Champion by hitting 1000-days as champion.